-Although interrupted by Covid, the group completed their programme and enjoyed a summer celebration at Lindley’s Hollowford centre.
+Although interrupted by Covid, the group completed their programme in 2020 and enjoyed a summer celebration at Lindley’s Hollowford centre in Derbyshire.

 Impact on the leaders and their communities

-We carried out a survey to hear about their experiences.
-Initial findings are really positive suggesting that the programme impacted on the young people’s connectivity with the outdoors.
+We surveyed the 12 young leaders to hear about their experiences.
+The positive results suggest that the programme impacted on the young people’s connectivity with the outdoors.
 64% spent more time doing outdoor activities compared with before the programme.
 This also extended to having an influence locally with 82% of the group introducing one or more family members to the outdoors through informal leadership.